hmrc/common-transit-convention-traders-service-guide/source/documentation/xsd-reference.html.md

 - IE043 (CC0043A)
 - IE051 (CC051)

-You can ignore this heading.
+You can ignore this field.

 ## Validate XML posted into the API: